louis-tru/quark/docs/CURRENT_WORK.md

   boundary, including horizontal edges and edges that do not change a discrete sample row.
 It is more conservative and its counts are generally more stable.

-Metal shader/metallib compilation, ObjC++ syntax checks, and `git diff --check` currently pass.
-Existing warnings are the unused `QK_COMPUTE_AA_NON_ZERO` constant and the unrelated Clipboard visibility warning.
+Earlier prototype revisions passed Metal shader/metallib compilation and ObjC++ syntax checks.
+The final sparse-crossing documentation/cleanup pass was intentionally not compiled per the current testing workflow; only lightweight source review and `git diff --check` were performed.
+The user has manually reviewed the current code and will report any integration/compiler issue.

 ## Debugger Helpers